December 6, 1941

 The ultimate decision to change from piano to singing came about when Astrid Varnay was walking past Steinway Hall in New York one day.
 When she heard the horrific noises of practicing singers - she said they sounded like cattle in an abbatoir - she decided then and there to ask her mother for singing lessons so she could prove she was better than that.

-Flagstad recommended that Varnay work with an authentic Wagner expert, Hermann Weigert, and he became Varnay's conservatory.
-Thus began a flourishing artistic and personal relationship:
+Kirsten Flagstad recommended that Varnay work with an authentic Wagner expert, Hermann Weigert, and he became Varnay's conservatory.
+Thus began a flourishing artistic and personal relationship:.

 Edward Johnson directed her to discuss her contract with Columbia Artists manager Andre Mertens.
 He waived all commission charges except for concert work, but he also thought the name Violet Varnay was not appropriate.